 Not only that, but a rooster with long spurs can actually hurt himself, too.
 It’s just like having long, jagged fingernails.
 If you let your fingernails grow too long, you may find that they snag on things and break easily.

 Similarly, having a long set of rooster spurs can cause your rooster to get stuck on things.
 If he can’t get out in time, he could become the victim of an opportunist predator.
 Spurs don’t always grow evenly and uniformly, either, so it’s not uncommon for a spur to rub against a rooster and cause him wounds and infections.

 Flock Members Could Be at Risk

 Roosters can hurt other members of the flock with their spurs, too.
 Sometimes, this is intentional.
 Roosters will fight each other to determine and maintain the pecking order.
 While sometimes these squabbles are hot lived, other times, the matches lead to the death of one or both roosters.

 They can hurt hens, too.
-Especially if the spurs are allowed to grow long or jagged, they can hurt hens during mating.
-Spurs that have grown unruly can injure your hens, leading to a risk for greater injury as the open wounds invite other chickens to engage in picking behaviors.
+Especially if the rooster’s spurs are allowed to grow long or jagged, they can hurt hens during mating.
+Rooster spurs that have grown unruly can injure your hens, leading to a risk for greater injury as the open wounds invite other chickens to engage in picking behaviors.

 Removing Rooster Spurs

 Lots of people decide to remove the spurs of their roosters.
 This is something that is highly controversial and is not always a great idea, depending on how it is done.

 If you do decide to remove the scars of your rooster, you need to be incredibly careful in doing so.
 A spur, after all, is composed of bone, so if you start to cut away with abandon, you have the potential to inflict some serious damage.